 The award is generously funded by The W. Garfield Weston Foundation.

 Your project will also be featured in an Ontario Science Centre exhibit.

 We look for individuals or groups who:

-To fill out the application form, you’ll need to provide a short essay describing your work, references and a one-minute video pitching your project to the judges!
+For the application process, you’ll need to provide a short essay describing your work, references and a one-minute video pitching your project to the judges!

-The winner’s work will also be featured in a professional animation on display in the Weston Family Innovation Centre at the Ontario Science Centre in Toronto, visited by nearly one million guests each year!
-It will also be posted on our website to help inspire other youth to think, work and collaborate in new ways.
+In addition to the cash prizes above, the winner's work will be featured in a professional animation on display in the Weston Family Innovation Centre at the Ontario Science Centre in Toronto.
+It will also be posted on this website, in order to inspire other youth to think, work and collaborate in new ways .

 The Ontario Science Centre was proud to present the 2020 Weston Youth Innovation Award to five enterprising teens from across Canada.

 Ethan created a device that monitors and records kidney disease data.
 The device uses photon-based colour measurement and machine learning to provide accurate digital readings and improve on traditional urinalysis test strips.
 It also has the potential to help researchers gather large sets of more precise data in their battle against rare kidney diseases.

 At age 9, Nora set out to discover why her ears hurt when she used the hand dryers in public washrooms.
 Now 14, she has logged countless hours doing on-site testing and analyzing data, eventually determining that some devices operate at a volume higher than 110 decibels, presenting a very real risk to young children’s hearing.
 Her results have been published in Paediatrics & Child Health, and she has met with manufacturers to raise awareness about the problem.